REFILE-U.S. judge urges Argentina to settle bond litigation

 Pollack at the time said he also met a week earlier with representatives of bondholders holding $10 billion in judgments against Argentina.
 No substantive negotiations to resolve the litigation occurred at either meeting, he said on Dec.
 9.

-The talks would be aimed at resolving litigation by holdout creditors spurned Argentina past debt restructurings, which resulted in 92 percent of its defaulted debt being swapped and investors being paid less than 30 cents on the dollar.
+The talks would be aimed at resolving litigation by holdout creditors who spurned Argentina's past debt restructurings, which resulted in 92 percent of its defaulted debt being swapped and investors being paid less than 30 cents on the dollar.

 Argentina defaulted again in July 2014 after refusing to honor court orders to pay $1.33 billion plus interest to holdouts including Elliott Management's NML Capital Ltd and Aurelius when it paid restructured bond holders.